forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 ```

 Click **Accept** if you like this output or **Retry** again to update your prompt and regenerate a new output.

-## Generated Code Quality Feedback

-As with all LLM-based products, the technology behind this product is still new.
-The generated output will often require editing to be customized for your individual project and responses may not be optimal.
-We'd love to hear feedback from you on the generated output through the History & Feedback Panel in the IDE - your feedback will be critical to the continuous training of our large language model (LLM) during the beta program.

-We strongly encourage you to let us know when you see examples of less optimal code, so that we can continue to improve generated responses.
-Please use tools such as [Apex PMD](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) (already in your Salesforce Extension Pack) and [Salesforce Code Analyzer](https://forcedotcom.github.io/sfdx-scanner/) to ensure the quality of your generated code.